Bulk add or modify work items with Excel

 If you don't have Office Excel 2007 or a more recent version, install it.
-For VSTS and TFS 2017 and later versions, you'll need Excel 2010 or a later version.
+For Azure Boards and TFS 2017 and later versions, you'll need Excel 2010 or a later version.

-If you haven't installed a version of Visual Studio (2010 or later) or the Team Foundation Server Standalone Office Integration (free), you'll need to install one of these versions to connect to a team project hosted on VSTS or an on-premises TFS.
+If you haven't installed a version of Visual Studio (2010 or later) or the Team Foundation Server Standalone Office Integration (free), you'll need to install one of these versions to connect to an Azure DevOps or TFS project.

 The only way to get the Team Foundation plug-in is by installing one of the latest editions of Visual Studio or the TFS Standalone Office Integration installer.
-The TFS Office Integration supports connection to VSTS and TFS from Excel, Project, and the PowerPoint-based storyboarding tool.
+The TFS Office Integration supports connection to Azure Boards and TFS from Excel, Project, and the PowerPoint-based storyboarding tool.

 In Excel, start with a blank worksheet.
 If you don't see the Team ribbon (or the Team menu if you use Excel 2007), see step 2 or TFS-Office integration issues.

 If the Team ribbon no longer appears, you might need to re-enable it.

 Connect to your project where you want to add work items.
 If you can't connect, get added as a team member.

 If it is your first time connecting from Excel, you might have to add the URL to the list of recognized servers.